Under COVID-19 rules, there is a limit of 6 people inside the Gundaroo Literary Institute.

-Still in use today the Literary Institute was built in 1888 by William Affleck as a cottage for rent.
-As recorded below, in 1897 he donated it to the village’s Mutual Improvement Society which used it as a library and reading-room known as a School of Arts.
+The Literary Institute was built in 1888 by William Affleck as a cottage for rent.
+In 1897 when a member of the NSW parliament, he donated the land and building to the village’s Mutual Improvement Society which used it as a place of learning, library and reading-room.

 Management of the Gundaroo Literary Institute and Library was established under a private trust with the first trustees being John Wishart Cameron Affleck (William Affleck’s son), Gerald Murray Clarke Massy, and postmaster, William Ralph Clemenger.